Knot invariants and higher representation theory II: the categorification of quantum knot invariants

 Since all ribbon knots can be built using these operations, the quantum knot invariants are given by a composition of the decategorifications of the functors constructed in Theorem \ref{categor}, as described in \cite[\S 4]{CP}; combining the functors themselves in the same pattern gives the knot homology of Theorem \ref{knot-hom}.

 Let us now summarize the structure of the paper. \begin{itemize} \item In Section \ref{sec:braid-rigid}, we prove Theorem \ref{categor}(i).
 That is, we construct the functor lifting the braiding of the monoidal category of $U_q(\fg)$-representations.
 This functor is derived tensor product with a natural bimodule.
-A particularly interesting and important special case is the functors corresponding to the half-twist braid, which sends projective modules to tiltings and the full twist braid, which we show gives the right Serre functor of $\cat^\bla$.
-In this section, we study the orthodox basis mentioned above and show it coincides with Lusztig's canonical basis in the case of symmetric Cartan matrix. \item In Section \ref{sec:rigid}, we prove Theorem \ref{categor}(ii).
+A particularly interesting and important special case is the functors corresponding to the half-twist braid, which sends projective modules to tiltings and the full twist braid, which we show gives the right Serre functor of $\cat^\bla$. \item In Section \ref{sec:rigid}, we prove Theorem \ref{categor}(ii).
 The most important element of this is to identify a special simple module in the category for a pair of dual fundamental weights, which categorifies an invariant vector.
 Interestingly, we are essentially forced to choose a non-standard ribbon element in order to obtain a ribbon functor which fits the same compatibilities.
 This means we will categorify the knot invariants for a slightly unusual ribbon structure on the category of $U_q(\fg)$ modules, but this will only have the effect of multiplying the quantum invariants by an easily determined sign (see Proposition \ref{schur-indicate}). \item In Section \ref{sec:invariants}, we prove Theorem \ref{knot-hom} using the functors constructed in Theorem \ref{categor} and a small number of explicit computations.
 We also suggest a map for the functoriality along a cobordism between links.
-However, this map is defined by choosing a handle decomposition of the cobordism, and at the moment, we have no proof that the induced map is independent of this choice. \item In Section \ref{sec:comparison-functors}, we consider the special case where $\fg\cong \mathfrak{sl}_n$; in our previous paper \cite{CTP}, we showed that the categories in this case are related to category $\cO$ for $\mathfrak{gl}_N$.
+However, this map is defined by choosing a handle decomposition of the cobordism, and at the moment, we have no proof that the induced map is independent of this choice. \item In Section \ref{sec:comparison-functors}, we consider the special case where $\fg\cong \mathfrak{sl}_n$; in our previous paper \cite{WebCTP}, we showed that the categories in this case are related to category $\cO$ for $\mathfrak{gl}_N$.
 Now we relate the functors appearing Theorem \ref{categor} to previously defined functors on category $\cO$.

 This allows us to show the portions of Theorem \ref{knot-hom} regarding comparisons to Khovanov homology and Mazorchuk-Stroppel-Sussan homology. \end{itemize}